right7ctrl/flutter_floating_bottom_navigation_bar/README.md

 USAGE

-There is two type of bottom nav bar widget.
+There is two type of bottom nav bar widget.\n
-You can either use 'title' and title displayes at the bottom of the icons OR
+You can either use 'title' and title displayes at the bottom of the icons\n OR\n
-You dont use 'title' attribute and the half-circle appears at the bottom of the selected icon.
-To try this, uncomment the title attribute in FloatingNavbarItem
+You dont use 'title' attribute and the half-circle appears at the bottom of the selected icon.\n To try this, uncomment the title attribute in FloatingNavbarItem\n

 ## 🎮 How To Use